JuliaGeometry/DelaunayTriangulation.jl/docs/src/triangulations/gmsh.md

 (which includes the last part of each segment) could be used.
 It is up to you based on your interface how you prefer to write this.
 Notice also that in the previous example we used a similar style, using `get_boundary_nodes(tri, segment_index)` also.
 The function `get_boundary_nodes` can be used with either single integers or `Tuple`s, making it simple to iterate with this exact pattern whether we have a contiguous boundary curve, a segmented boundary curve, or multiple boundaries.

-A last feature to note is `tri.boundary_index_ranges`, which will tell us what other boundary indices belong to a curve given a known boundary index for that curve.
+Another feature to note is `tri.boundary_index_ranges`, which will tell us what other boundary indices belong to a curve given a known boundary index for that curve.
 This can be useful if we want to rotate around a boundary curve based on a given boundary index (see e.g. how it is used in the `get_left_boundary_node` and `get_right_boundary_node` functions).
 This field is a major part of making point location work in these inner boundaries, making `get_adjacent` work properly in this case (see e.g. the code in `_safe_get_adjacent`).

 ```julia-repl
 julia> get_boundary_index_ranges(tri)